Does homeowners insurance cover broken pipes under slab?

 What is a slab leak?

-A slab leak refers to a leak in the plumbing beneath your home’s slab, or the concrete foundation on top of which the rest of your home is built.
+A slab leak refers to a leak in the plumbing beneath your home’s slab, which is the concrete foundation on which the rest of your house is built.
 In houses where the water lines are embedded within concrete slab, plumbing leaks often go undetected.
-This can lead to unusually high water bills, a musty odor throughout your home, low water pressure, and foundation cracks to your floors and walls.
+This can lead to unusually high water bills, musty odors throughout your home, low water pressure, and foundation cracks to your floors and walls — to name a few.

 Does homeowners insurance cover slab leaks?